 You can unpack this file into a local directory and then work on the contents

-in your editor and using cabal repl
+in your editor and using cabal repl.
+As usual, the source file contains

 several skeletons of functions that you are supposed to complete, as well as a